texhex/SQLSimplePS/README.md

 :exclamation: Note that @@OBJECT_NAME@@ and other @@ replacement values **use string replacement and are therefore open to string injection**.
 These values should *NEVER EVER* be set to anything you didn't coded directly.
 Means: Do not use any variable data that is user supplied or comes from a source that you do not control.
 When in doubt, do not use them.

-To add a command to an instance of SQL Simple, you have several ways to do so:
+To add a command to an instance of SQL Simple, you have several possibilities:

 * When the command is a simple SQL command, use the ``AddCommand()`` with a string
   * ``$sqls.AddCommand("DELETE FROM dbo.TestTable")``